Goulash Soup

 Nutri-Score

-Contains fiber and vitamin C from apples but also high in sugars and saturated fats from the crust.
+Contains vitamins and antioxidants from fresh fruit, but also high in sugar and saturated fat from the pastry crust and cream filling.

 Value per 100 grams & per cup (130g):